Lauren-Mercedes/language-click/README.md

 ### Responsive Design

 Website appearance and function was tested on the following devices using a mixture of dev tools and actual devices.
-On each device, all screens were brought up and all buttons were pressed to confirm functionality and readbility throughout the game.
+On each device, all screens were brought up and all buttons were pressed to confirm functionality and readability throughout the game.

 Phones